KristoferBorges/processo-seletivo-Equals/README.md

-# Processo selecito - Equals
+# Processo seletivo - Equals

 Agradeço a oportunidade de participar do processo seletivo.
 Segue abaixo a resolução do desafio proposto.